godotengine/godot-docs/about/list_of_features.rst

    - Collada (.dae).
    - Wavefront OBJ (static scenes only, can be loaded directly as a mesh or imported as a 3D scene).

-- Support for loading glTF 2.0 scenes at run-time, including from an exported project.
+- Support for loading glTF 2.0 scenes at runtime, including from an exported project.
 - 3D meshes use `Mikktspace <http://www.mikktspace.com/>`__ to generate tangents
   on import, which ensures consistency with other 3D applications such as Blender.